 Is Your Criminal Record Keeping You From Working?

-Getting a job is hard and it can be even harder if you have a criminal record.
-Many employers will do a "background check" before they hire you.
-If you can get a job and do well at it, finding your next job should be easier.
+Getting a job is hard, and it can be even harder if you have a criminal record.
+Many employers will do a background check before they hire you.
+If you can get a job and do it well, finding your next job should be easier.

 To know your rights and help you get and keep a job, you need to know what is on your criminal record.
 In some cases, you can truthfully answer "no" to a question about your criminal record.
 This booklet talks about your criminal record and

 - what an employer can and can’t find out,

 - tips on how to answer questions about your record,

 - how to get something taken off your record, and more.

 Do all employers run a criminal background check?